Light Phone: Features and specifications

-The Light Phone is only capable of making and receiving phone calls and stored up to 10 speed dial numbers.
+The Light Phone is only capable of making and receiving phone calls and stores up to 10 speed dial numbers.
 Upon launch, it came with a prepaid 2G SIM card with 500 minutes of call time, assigned to a separate phone number.
-The Light Phone comes with no applications aside from basic text and call functionality and a simple tool for setting up alarms.
+The Light Phone comes with no applications aside from basic call functionality.
 The Light Phone features a small two-tone analog-digital display and a headphone jack to assist with phone calls.
 Buttons on the phone are made visible by light fixtures inside the phone case.

 There used to be a smartphone application allowing for redirection of calls from the user's smartphone to the Light Phone, displaying contact names if any are found.
 This app is no longer accessible, and the dedicated page was removed from the Light Phone website.